nia-ja/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model  is an interface to web pages.
+It is an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.
+The DOM is an object-based representation of the source HTML document.
+The object structure of the DOM is represented by what is called a “node tree” (the parent “stem” is the root <html> element, the child “branches” are the nested elements, and the “leaves” are the content within the elements).

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?

+An event listener is  a method that attaches an event handler (callback function) to the specified element and waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+Converting NodeList into an Array gives us access to the variety of methods we can’t use with NodeList (like .filter, .map etc.).

 5. What is a component?

+A component is a small, potentially re-usable set of logic, behaviors and interface elements.

 ### Git Set up